 Robust infrastructure supports that integration.
 A highly engaged and collaborative relationship management model also helps preserve continuity from promises made during the sales cycle to the ongoing delivery of loan services.
 First, when structured properly, this model creates a single point of contact for clients.
 Second, it provides consistency and context as specialist teams with processing responsibilities execute on client needs and requirements set out in the loan agreement.

 Finally, processes and controls provide a structure that helps manage risk and minimize potential issues.
 Loan agency covers a host of activities from financial transactions, trades, settlements, and reconciliations to administrative tasks such as processing borrower and lender data, requests, or consents to amendments.
 Safety and soundness are critical.
-As regulated and audited entities, banks must meet a higher bar when handling these loan-related transactions and activities, especially in areas such as wire fraud mitigation and collateral reporting.
+Where loan agency services are delivered by an agent that is part of regulated banking group a higher bar is applied to these loan-related transactions and activities, especially in areas such as wire fraud mitigation and collateral reporting.
 Fulfilling client requirements also requires in-depth understanding not only of the best practices but also of the loan agreement and syndicate structure.